elfoles/CSharp-Part-2/01. Arrays/README.md

 *	Use the [Selection sort](http://en.wikipedia.org/wiki/Selection_sort) algorithm: Find the smallest element, move it at the first position, find the smallest from the rest, move it at the second position, etc.

 ### Problem 8.
 Maximal sum
-*	Write a program that finds the sequence of maximal sum in given array.
+*	Write a program that finds a contiguous sequence of maximal sum in given array.

 _Example:_